verbrcar000/Amazon_Vine_Analysis/README.md

 ## Summary
 In conclusion, there may be a slight positivity bias for Vine member reviews.
 The percentage of 5-star reviews made by Vine members was 63% while non-Vine members only gave a 5-star rating 56% of the time.
 While not incredibly drastic, this difference is an indication of a slight bias in Vine members vs. non-Vine members.

+To take the anlysis one step further, we could run a regression on the data to determine if being part of the Vine program has a statiscally significant impact on whether or not the customer leaves a 5-star review.